GryBsh/NabuNetSim/README.md

 ## Special Thanks

-- DJ Sures: for his tireless work on the official recreation
+- DJ Sures: For his work on Nabu.Ca
 - Leo Binkowski: for preserving all that sweet hardware and software
 - DKGrizzley: for his PICO emulator to fill in the parts I couldn't figure out
 - York University: for their recreation efforts, they are both numerous and awesome